orionfuzion/newcracks/SonShuSi/IPL.md

         spreading it on the boards, it's hard to do, and easy to undo...

 4.
-        ILLEGAL GIVES A KISS TO LULU BECOS OF MY HARD DRIVE FUCK YA!"
+        ILLEGAL GIVES A KISS TO LULU BECOS OF MY HARD DRIVE FUCK YA!

-The following messages are decrypted during Zarathustra's part:
+The following messages are decrypted during *Zarathustra*'s part:

 1.
         may the force be with you